Mostly Sunny With a High Near 79

 Labor Day

-Showers likely and possibly a thunderstorm.
+Showers and possibly a thunderstorm.
 Some of the storms could produce heavy rain.
-Partly sunny, with a high near 66.
-Breezy, with a west wind 5 to 10 mph increasing to 13 to 18 mph in the afternoon.
-Winds could gust as high as 26 mph.
-Chance of precipitation is 70%.
+High near 65.
+Breezy, with a south southwest wind 6 to 11 mph becoming west 16 to 21 mph in the afternoon.
+Winds could gust as high as 30 mph.
+Chance of precipitation is 80%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

 Monday Night